PH-F/idserver-sdk/README.md

 ### Stores, Authentication and Authorization

-The IDServer API can be called by N numbers of clients, like many stores or websites.
+The IDServer API can be called by N numbers of clients.
 That's why we have the concept of "Stores" in the IDServer.
 Each call must come from a trusted store, so we need a "Client ID" and a "Secret Key".
 Each one can have two different roles: "web" and "cli".

-> Everything is made automatically according the the Laravel app that's running this SDK.
+> Everything is configured automatically by the Laravel app that's running this SDK.
 You don't have to worry about request headers or JWT when using the SDK.

 #### Web Stores

-Web stores are used when the user logs in with their credentials and wants to manage their data.
-So the SDK must send both the "Client ID", the "Secret Key", and also the user token, called JWT.
+Web stores are used when the user logs in with their credentials and want to manage their data.
+So the SDK must send both the "Client ID", the "Secret Key" and also the user token, called JWT.
 JWT is a token that contains information about the user and expiration time, for example.
-For more information about what the JWT is please access [https://jwt.io].
+For more information about what the JWT is, please access [https://jwt.io].
 In the SDK context every time a user does a "login" action, the API returns a valid JWT token and it is stored in the current session.

 ```php
 ids()->users->login('foo@example.com', 'secret');
 ```

-All following call to the API will include automatically the necessary JWT for authentication:
+All following calls to the API will automatically include the necessary JWT for authentication:

 ```php
 $user = ids()->users->login('foo@example.com', 'secret'); // $user->jwtToken()
 $users = ids()->users->all();
 ```

-> One important point here is that once the JWT is stored in the session you don't have to login the user every time to perform some action.
+> One important point here is that once the JWT is stored in the session you don't have to login the user every time again to perform some action.
 The SDK automatically will check if there's a valid JWT token in the session.
 If so it will add it to the header, allowing you to do the API call.
 Otherwise it will throw a `MissingJwtException`.

 ##### The `Auth` Middleware

-This SDK comes with a handful `Auth` middleware, that must be used in all actions you want to protect by the JWT authentication.
-You can name it in you Laravel `Http/Kernel.php` file, for example, like `jwt-auth` or just replacing the current `auth` one.
+This SDK comes with a useful `Auth` middleware that should be used in all actions you want to protect by the JWT authentication.
+You can add it in your Laravel `Http/Kernel.php` file, for example, like `jwt-auth` or just replacing the current `auth` one.

 ##### Token Refresh

-Every JWT has a expiration time.
-The SDK knows that and has two Client Middlewares for Guzzle that are pushed when the Guzzle instance is created.
-They're always checking for JWT in the session and also JWT changes.
+Every JWT has an expiration time.
+The SDK knows that and has two Client Middlewares for Guzzle which are always checking for JWT in the session and also JWT changes.

 Internally the IDServer API returns a `token_expired` JSON response when the JWT is expired.
 Once the SDK automatically is looking for these type of changes, if that JSON response is present it - in the background -  calls the "refresh" action in the IDServer, gets a new JWT and replace it in the current session, then call the action again, returning the correct response.